Esi Awuah: Career

-Awuah began her academic career at KNUST in 1986 in the Department of Civil Engineering.
-She became a senior lecturer in 1996, an associate professor in 2002, and applied for full professorship in 2008.
+Awuah began her academic career at KNUST in 1986 at the Department of Civil Engineering.
+She became a senior lecturer in 1996, an associate professor in 2002, and applied for full professorship in 2008 and completing in 2014.

-Awuah has taught courses at KNUST, the University of Cape Coast, and the University of Education, Winneba, at both the undergraduate and graduate levels.
+Awuah has taught courses at KNUST, the University of Cape Coast, and the University of Education, Winneba, for both the undergraduate and graduate levels.
 She has also developed curricula in several disciplines used to establish academic programs in Ghana and Liberia.

-As a researcher with special interests in water supply, sanitation, waste water treatment, hygiene, and environmental risk assessment, Awuah supervised several water quality analysis projects to raise awareness about pollution in urban streams and ground water contamination from onsite sanitation systems.
+As a researcher with special interests in water supply, sanitation, waste water treatment, hygiene, and environmental risk assessment, Awuah supervised several water-quality analysis projects to raise awareness about pollution in urban streams and ground water contamination from onsite sanitation systems.
 Her research developments include weighting systems for impact assessment of water developments in Ghana and arsenic removal from ground water using local materials.
-Other focus areas include major pathogen removal mechanisms in waste stabilization ponds, the role of arsenic in Buruli ulcers as well as environmental practices and risk factors associated with the disease, risk factors associated with waste-water use in agriculture, the role of arsenic and health impacts associated with charcoal production, and food vendor hygiene.
+Other focus areas include major pathogen removal mechanisms in waste stabilization ponds, the role of arsenic in Buruli ulcers as well as environmental practices and risk factors associated with the disease, risk factors associated with waste-water use in agriculture, the role of arsenic and health impacts associated with charcoal production and food vendor hygiene.

-Awuah has over 100 publications to her credit in refereed journals, conference papers, environmental reports, and book chapters.
-She has supervised more than 200 undergraduate students and over 50 postgraduate students and directed several international research collaborations in water supply, environmental health, and sanitation.
+Awuah has more than 100 publications to her credit in refereed journals, conference papers, environmental reports, and book chapters.
+She has supervised more than 200 undergraduate students and more than 50 postgraduate students and directed several international research collaborations in water supply, environmental health, and sanitation.
 Notable among them are the EU-funded SWITCH project on urban water management and the CapWa project on capturing of water vapor to conserve water and energy in industries, the African SNOWS project on research capacity building for water supply, environmental health, and sanitation, and the SMART sanitation project to develop smart toilet technologies for the urban poor.
 These projects have generated millions of dollars for the institutions involved and established Awuah as a worldwide expert.